PLEASE NOTE THAT THE INFORMATION BELOW REFERS TO OUR 2018 EVENT AND IS RETAINED HERE FOR INFORMATION ONLY. .

 The routes that the buses took can be seen on the map below (please click on it to see a larger version in PDF format).
 Many journeys were operated by at least 2 vehicles, some of which will be wheelchair accessible,

-As usual, all buses connected at Gore Cross so that passengers can easily travel to/from all points on our network.
+As usual, all buses connected at Gore Cross so that passengers could easily travel to/from all points on our network.
 However this year the interchange was in a new location, away from the main road, to make changing buses much simpler.
 To enable visitors to explore our services in an affordable way, we offered an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
-However, ordinary bus fares were also be available and so anyone that just wanted to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which was open specially on this date), could purchase an ordinary single ticket for just £2 each way.
+However, ordinary bus fares were also be available and so anyone that just wanted to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which was open specially on this date), could purchase an ordinary single ticket for just £3 each way.

 Imberbus operates as an ordinary local bus service, so there was no need to pre-book or pay in advance – passengers could just turn up and pay the conductor on the bus in cash (payment in £5 or £10 notes or £1 or £2 coins was appreciated !).
 To speed things up we will also had staff selling day tickets outside Warminster Station in the morning, but unfortunately we could not accept credit/debit/contactless cards or concessionary bus passes.